Great Southern and Western Railway: Lombardstown train crash

 A year after the 1911 strike, on 5 August 1912 at 8.50pm, an excursion train from Killarney crashed in Lombardstown, near Mallow in Cork.
 The driver had been on duty from 3.50am.
 Of the 200 passengers on board, 96 were seriously injured, one of whom later died as a result.

 Kiltimagh train crash

-On 19 December 1916, in foggy conditions, the driver of a ballast train failed to see a red signal at Kiltimagh, Co.
-Mayo.
+On 19 December 1916, in foggy conditions, the driver of a ballast train failed to see a red signal at Kiltimagh, County Mayo.
 The train, carrying many track workers, crashed into an empty cattle train, killing six people.